hologaming/TQTW2026/README.md

 If there are any translation errors, suggestions and corrections are welcome.

 ## Installation
-Place Text_CN.arc into the Text folder in the game directory and overwrite the original file.
+Place `Text_CN.arc` into the `Text` folder in the game directory and overwrite the original file.
-Go into the game settings and switch the language to "Chinese".
+Go into the game settings and switch the language to "汉语".
 Restart the game for the changes to take effect.

 ## Disclaimer